pointless-lang/pointless/site/pages/language/numbers/index.md

 ## Comparison

-Numbers can be compared using the equals `==` and not-equals `!=` operators.
+Numbers can be compared for equality using the equals `==` and not-equals `!=` operators.

 ```ptls
 1 + 1 == 2
 2 + 2 != 4
 ```

-Numbers can also be compared using the following inequality operators:
+Numbers can also be compared using the inequality operators:

 - `<` less-than
 - `>` greater-than